Requirements

 Visual communication design programs

-B.A. in Design, Visual Communication Design Concentration B.A. in Design with Honors, Visual Communication Design Concentration BFA in Design, Visual Communication Design Concentration
+B.A. in Design, Visual Communication Design Concentration B.A.
+Professional Track in Design, Visual Communication Design Concentration BFA in Design, Visual Communication Design Concentration

 Bachelor of Arts, design — visual communication design concentration